mrazoriginal/Ali-Crypto-House/README.md

 - **UI Cleanup:** Reworked layout and all cool stuff needed.
 - **Particle Fix:** Solved that annoying bug where the floating particles overlapped with the Boxes and made the view look messy.
 Now everything stays crisp and clean.
 - **temp Storage:** Your input values are now saved in my cloud, so your data sticks even after a page refresh, again i introduced more way for you to bankrupt me:)
 - **General Polish:** Smoother animations, better spacing, and smarter updates tied directly to the live price feed.
+- **small screen crash:** Fixed for mobile view.

 ---